Does your child need an in-person or telehealth appointment?

 If you choose a virtual visit, there are a few options:

 “We see lots of conditions among children aged 2 and older.
 We’re able to do a video visit even if your child needs a test for things like strep throat, flu or COVID.
-When we order a test, you’ll get a notification in your health care portal with a link to schedule the test,” says Mandy Fawcett, nurse practitioner who provides care via Quick Care Video Visits in New Berlin, Wis.
+When we order a test, you’ll get a notification in your health care portal with a link to schedule the test,” says Mandy Fawcett, a nurse practitioner who provides care via Quick Care Video Visits at Aurora Health Care.
 “You’ll also get an after-visit summary just like when you have an in-person visit.”

 Sometimes, after you’ve started a virtual visit, your care provider may discover that your child needs an in-person visit for the sake of their health and safety.
 If this happens, you’ll likely get a refund for the virtual visit.